Francis Pereira

-Reverend Professor Francis Pereira S.J. (born 1931) is a Jesuit priest, scripture scholar and Marathi writer.
-He is professor Emeritus of Jnana Deepa, Institute of Philosophy and Theology, Pune, India.
-He has contributed to the study of the Bible and especially through his Biblical commentaries in Marathi, the language of Maharashtra, India.
+Rev Francis Pereira S.J.
+(4 December 1931-10 May 2014) is an Indian Jesuit priest, scripture scholar and Marathi writer.
+He is professor emeritus of Jnana Deepa, Institute of Philosophy and Theology, Pune, India.
+After obtaining both his licentiate and doctorate from the prestigious Biblicum, Rome, he has contributed to the study of the Bible and especially through his Biblical commentaries in Marathi, the language of Maharashtra, India.

 Early life and education

-Fr.
-Francis was born on 4 December 1931, at Vadawali, Palli, Vasai to Catholic parents.
+Francis Pereira was born on 4 December 1931, at Vadawali, Palli, Vasai to Catholic parents.
 His parents were simple people without much formal education, sufficiently well to do; they had their own farm and vegetable garden.
 Francis' parents him deep faith and genuine piety, integrity and honesty, love for all without discrimination of caste and creed, especially the poor and needy around in their neighbourhood.

-Francis and his brother and four sisters grew up in an atmosphere of peace and happiness within the family and in the neighbourhood.
-Two of his sisters are religious nuns.
+Pereira and his brother and four sisters grew up in an atmosphere of peace and happiness within the family and in the neighbourhood.
+Two of his sisters were religious nuns.

-After his high school studies he obtained a Bachelor of Science (Hons) at Bombay University in 1953, after which he joined the Society of Jesus in Andheri, Mumbai.
-He late obtained Master's degrees in Philosophy (Barcelona, Spain) and in Theology (Pontifical Athenaeum, Jnana Deepa, Institute of Philosophy and Theology, Pune.
+After his high school studies, he obtained a Bachelor of Science (Hons) at Bombay University in 1953, after which he joined the Society of Jesus in Andheri, Mumbai.
+He obtained a master's degree in philosophy (Barcelona, Spain) and in theology (Pontifical Athenaeum, Jnana Deepa, Institute of Philosophy and Theology, Pune.

-Francis was ordained a priest on 18 March 1964.
+Pereira was ordained a priest on 18 March 1964.

 Academic career

-Fr.
-Francis was appointed to teach Sacred Scripture in Jnana Deepa, Institute of Philosophy and Theology.
+Pereira was appointed to teach Sacred Scripture in Jnana Deepa, Institute of Philosophy and Theology.
 Accordingly, he did his Licentiate in Sacred Scripture at the Pontifical Biblical Institute, Rome.
 He started teaching New Testament Scripture in 1969.

-After teaching for a couple of years he did his Doctorate in Sacred Scripture at the same Biblical Institute in 1975, under the guidance of Fr.
+After teaching for a couple of years, he did his Doctorate in Sacred Scripture at the same Biblical Institute in 1975, under the guidance of Fr.
 C.M.
 Martini, S.J. (later Cardinal Martini).
-Most of his life from 1969 onwards has been spent in teaching at Jnana Deepa, Institute of Philosophy and Theology (while staying at the Papal Seminary to which Jnana Deepa, Institute of Philosophy and Theology was attached in the beginning), except for a break of five years from 2000-2005, when he was called to St. Pius College Seminary at Goregaon, Mumbai, to teach Scripture and to be a spiritual guide.
+Most of his life from 1969 onwards has been spent in teaching at Jnana Deepa, Institute of Philosophy and Theology (while staying at the Papal Seminary to which Jnana Deepa, Institute of Philosophy and Theology was attached in the beginning), except for a break of five years from 2000 to 2005, when he was called to St. Pius College Seminary at Goregaon, Mumbai, to teach Scripture and to be a spiritual guide.

 Written works

-Fr Francis has written several Marathi commentaries on the New Testament, noteworthy due to the lack of commentaries that had previously been published in Marathi.
+Pereira has written several Marathi commentaries on the New Testament, noteworthy due to the lack of commentaries that had previously been published in Marathi.